 Further specialized testing may be needed to provide more detailed information.

 One potential, non-pharmaceutical intervention for urinary incontinence is Physical Therapy.
-Body Gears can work with you to design a customized program that will help address weakness and spasm, regular bowel and bladder emptying as well as exercises to prevent further injury.
-Three common techniques that Body Gears uses to help improve bladder control are:
+Body Gears Physical Therapy can work with you to design a customized program that will help address weakness and spasm, regular bowel and bladder emptying as well as exercises to prevent further injury.
+Three common techniques that Body Gears Physical Therapy uses to help improve bladder control are:

 Exercises – Many people simply need to strengthen and re-educate their pelvic floor muscles to dramatically improve their symptoms.
 Gaining greater control over the muscles deep in your lower abdominals can also help improve pelvic floor muscle function.
 Rigid contractions of both the abdominal and pelvic floor muscles can actually make leaking or pain worse.